marnikitta/livecoding/roadmap.md

 - [x] Focus on the name field.
 Focus on the code after room creation
 - [x] Stretch code editor
 - [x] Record a GIF with an editor
+- [x] Add visibility presence highlighting
+- [ ] Pretty "room not found" error
 - [ ] Add favicon and the rest of the stuff
 - [ ] Fix messed up input border
-- [ ] Pretty "room not found" error
 - [ ] Presence tooltips
 - [ ] Call intro.js during create and handle update afterwards
 - [ ] Automatic reconnect